Fakhraddin Manafov: Biography

-Since 1978 he has been shooting in the films of the film studio "Azerbaijanfilm" Jafar Jabbarly.
+Since 1978 he has been featured in the films of the film studio "Azerbaijanfilm" Jafar Jabbarly.
 He was also filmed in the film studio Uzbekfilm and in Russia.
-Also engaged in scoring.
-For the role of Ibrahim Khalil Khan in the film "The Fate of the Emperor" was awarded the "Zirvia" award (rus: peak).
+He also engaged in scoring.
+For the role of Ibrahim Khalil Khan in the film "The Fate of the Emperor" he was awarded the "Zirvia" award (rus: peak).
 From the interview of Fakhraddin Manafov to the Zerkalo newspaper: